darshan-hpc/darshan/darshan-util/doc/darshan-util.rst

 or write operations issued to the traced file.

-The output format for the DXT MPI-IO module is essentially identical to the DXT POSIX module, except that the offset of file operations is not tracked.
+The output format for the DXT MPI-IO module is essentially identical to the DXT POSIX module, except that the offsets of file operations may not reflect the true file offsets used in individual I/O operations, due to the possibility of a very complicate MPI fileview passed to the MPI-IO library from the application or high-level I/O libraries.
+Decoding a complicate MPI derived datatype can be expensive.
+In addition, for MPI-IO functions that make use of shared file pointers, e.g. ``MPI_File_write_shared()``, it is difficult to trace the offsets without inter-process communication.

 Other darshan-util utilities
 =======================================